Ariesian Prince, Olivier Chance

 The man’s eyes widened.
 He wobbled in place.

 “Whoa, don’t go passin’ out now,” she said with a sigh.
-“I don’t want ta have ta drag your body to the boss, ya hear?”
+“I don’t want ta have ta drag your body ta the boss, ya hear?”

-The man did not move.
+The man didn’t move.
 And then it clicked for her.
-He was not staring at her in fear.
+He wasn’t staring at her in fear.
 He was staring at something behind her.

 She turned her head just in time to see a flash of bright light followed by a gust of heat.
-The gust knocked her clean off her feet, and she was thrown backward into the bar.
-Glass rained down around her in clicks and clacks—a sound which seemed to match the beat of the crackling and popping that echoed in the background.
+The gust knocked her clean off her feet, throwing her backwards into the bar.
+As she hit the floor, glass rained down around her with clicks and clacks—a sound that matched the beat of the crackling and popping that echoed in the background.